DamienCassou/shell-switcher/README.md

 # Configuration

+To activate shell-switcher, you have to set the variable `shell-switcher-mode` to t, either through `customize-variable` or
+with:

+   (setq shell-switcher-mode t)

 You have to customize `shell-switcher-new-shell-function` if eshell is not your shell of choice.

-To easily switch between shell buffers, you can bind keys as follows:

-    (global-set-key (kbd "C-'")     'shell-switcher-switch-buffer)
-    (global-set-key (kbd "C-x 4 '") 'shell-switcher-switch-buffer-other-window)
-    (global-set-key (kbd "C-M-'")   'shell-switcher-new-shell)

 # Usage

-Using the previously defined key bindings:
+The standard key bindings are:

-- `C-'` opens the first 2 buffers and switch between them
+- `C-'` opens the first 2 buffers (one after the other) and switch between them
 - Repeating `'` continues switching after an initial `C-'`
 - `C-M-'` forces the creation of a new shell
 - `C-x 4 '` is similar to `C-'` but within another window

+You can change them by adapting and adding the following to your configuration file:

+    (define-key shell-switcher-mode-map (kbd "C-'")
+	            'shell-switcher-switch-buffer)
+    (define-key shell-switcher-mode-map (kbd "C-x 4 '")
+	            'shell-switcher-switch-buffer-other-window)
+    (define-key shell-switcher-mode-map (kbd "C-M-'")
+	            'shell-switcher-new-shell)